How To Successfully Switch Banks

 How long does it take to switch banks?

 Realistically, it's probably going to take between 30 and 60 days to fully make the switch to a new bank account.
-It also means you should have a little extra money on hand while you are in transition since both accounts need funds while you ensure that all the automatic bill payments and automatic deposits are moved over to your new account.
+It also means you should have a little extra money on hand while you are in transition, since both accounts need funds while all the automatic bill payments and deposits are moved to your new account.

 Erika Photo